gopchang24/UNL_CS/README.md

-# A repository for the projects in the master's degree
+# A repository for the projects in the UNL CS master's degree

 811 :
 813 :